-Currently, up to a maximum of 28.5 grams of marijuana is allowed only to adults over the age of 21.
-Or also an ounce of flowers and up to 8 grams of concentrated cannabis.
+Currently, possession of up to a maximum of 28.5 grams of marijuana is allowed only for adults over the age of 21.
+Likewise, one ounce of flowers and up to 8 grams of concentrated cannabis.

-With a valid ID that proves you are 21 years of age or older, you have the constitutional right to possess and use marijuana in California.
+It is required to have a valid ID showing that you are 21 years or older.
+Only then does a person have the constitutional right to possess and use marijuana in California.

-Proposition 64, which legalized the possession and use of marijuana for adults, allows you to have a certain personal dose.
-People over the age of 21 without needing to be part of the medical cannabis program can own up to 6 plants.
+Proposition 64, which legalized the possession and consumption of marijuana for adults, allows the possession of a certain personal dose.
+Those over 21 years of age do not need to be part of the medical cannabis program and can have up to 6 plants.

-- Those under the age of 21 who do so commit an offense.
+- Anyone under the age of 21 who does so commits an offence.

-- Possession of more than 28.5 grams is considered a crime.
-This offense is punishable by up to 6 months in prison and / or a fine of up to $ 500.
+- Possession of an amount greater than 28.5 grams is considered a crime.
+This offense is punishable by up to 6 months in jail and/or a fine of up to $500.

-- Even sometimes the amount of marijuana 28.5 grams or less can be a crime in certain circumstances.
-For example, that the person is 18 years old or older and the possession is discovered in a school.
+- Sometimes even the amount of marijuana of 28.5 grams or less can be a crime in certain circumstances.
+For example, the individual is 18 years of age or older and the possession is discovered at a school.

-- The defendant could face an indictment and be prosecuted for a misdemeanor.
-The punishment would be up to 10 days in prison and / or a fine of up to $ 500.
+- The defendant could face indictment and be prosecuted for a misdemeanor.
+The punishment would be up to 10 days in jail and/or a fine of up to $500.

-- When the offender is under the age of 18, the offense is punishable by a fine of up to $ 250, if it is the first offense.
-A fine of up to $ 500 or confinement in a detention center for up to 10 days is added.
+- When the accused is under 18 years of age, the offense is punishable by a fine of up to $250, if it is the first offense.
+A fine of up to $500 or confinement in a detention center for a period of up to 10 days is added.

-Possession of marijuana with the intention of distributing more than one ounce of cannabis is considered a misdemeanor.
-The punishment is 6 months in prison and a $ 500 fine.
+Possession of marijuana with the intent to distribute more than one ounce of cannabis is considered a misdemeanor.
+The punishment is 6 months in prison and a $500 fine.

-- The most cultivated area of marijuana in California are to the north in the so-called Emerald Triangle.
-It includes Humboldt, Trinity and Mendocino counties where 60% of all American cannabis is produced.
+- The largest marijuana growing area in California is located to the north in the so-called Emerald Triangle.
+It includes Humboldt, Trinity and Mendocino counties where 60% of all US cannabis is produced.

-- Other counties where the crop has flourished since its legalization are also Santa Bárbara and Calaveras.
+- Other counties where the crop flourishes since its legalization are also Santa Barbara and Calaveras.

-Some municipal ordinances prohibit the home cultivation of cannabis for medicinal use.
-But generally it’s allowed in California.
+- Some municipal ordinances prohibit the home cultivation of cannabis for medicinal use.
+Although it is generally allowed in California.

-Obtaining a producer registration in these areas is extremely difficult.
-The California Environmental Quality Act (CEQA) is very jealous of the environmental impact of operations.
+- Obtaining a producer registration in these areas is extremely difficult.
+The California Environmental Quality Act (CEQA) is very vigilant about the environmental impact of operations.
 So the demands are very high.

-Trespass’s crime surrounding the cultivation of marijuana has grown since then.
-Police are constantly conducting raids and confiscations of illegal cannabis crops.
+- Trespass crime around marijuana cultivation has grown since then.
+Police are constantly raiding and confiscating illegal cannabis crops.

 In the West Hollywood sector, Los Angeles County, in July 2019, a cannabis license was approved.
 The permit was granted to the Lowell Herb Co. farm and business establishment.